catamphetamine/read-excel-file/README.md

   'CONTACT': {
     prop: 'contact',
     required: true,
+    // A custom `type` can be defined.
-    // A custom `type` function only gets called for non-empty cells.
+    // A `type` function only gets called for non-empty cells.
     type: (value) => {
       const number = parsePhoneNumber(value)
       if (!number) {